Tannistha-Pal/MelodicBeats/README.md

 # MelodicBeats
-The Music Player web application is a simple yet functional platform for playing a list of songs.Developed using HTML, CSS, and JavaScript, it provides a user-friendly interface to control playback, adjust volume, and navigate through the playlist.
+The Music Player web application is a simple yet functional platform for playing a list of songs.Developed using HTML, CSS, and JavaScript.